 It was Miller, Wood said, who planned the crime and told the teens he had found a location where they could rape and kill the clerk from the White Hen Pantry.
 After talking about the plan, the trio, armed with guns, headed to the store.

 Miller argued at trial that he took a call at home from his wife at 1:30 a.m., which would mean he couldn't have committed the crime.
 However, it took only an hour in April 1991 for a Porter County jury to find Miller guilty of raping and killing Helmchen.

 That same jury later took five minutes before recommending Miller be sentenced to death.

 The Seventh U.S. Circuit Court in Chicago later reversed Miller's death sentence, because he did not receive adequate defense.

 Wood pleaded guilty to murder and was sentenced to 60 years in prison.
-He is now 41 and currently being housed at the New Castle Correctional Facility.
-He could be released as soon as May 2017, according to the Indiana Department of Correction website.
+He was paroled in February 2017.
+He is supervised by the Indiana Department of Correction's Gary Parole District.

 Harmon, 44, pleaded guilty to various charges, including murder, and was sentenced in 1992 to 280 years in prison.
 His release date is scheduled for 2133.